 The Ultimate Guide to Vitamins in Skin Care

-Vitamin C, or ascorbic acid, is a great way to incorporate antioxidants into your skin care routine.“Vitamin C neutralizes free radicals formed by pollution, smoking, and sun exposure,” Kazin says.
+Vitamin C, or l-ascorbic acid, is an antioxidant.“Vitamin C neutralizes free radicals formed by pollution, smoking and sun exposure,” Kazin says.
 Just like retinol, Kazin tells us that not every vitamin C found in skin care is the same.
 She says to look for stabilized concentrations or else the ingredient may irritate your skin.
 “Preparations should be in dark bottles to avoid exposure to light,” she says.
-Light exposure will break down the product, causing them to be less effective.
+Light exposure can break down the product, causing them to be less effective.

 Our favorite vitamin C products to try: L’Oréal Paris Revitalift Derm Intensives 10% Pure Vitamin C Serum and Biossance Squalane + Vitamin C Dark Spot Serum.

 “You’ll find vitamin E in a lot of soothing, replenishing balms,” Kazin says.
 Vitamin E can also help to protect surface skin and plays an important part in anti-aging skin-care routines.
 According to NCBI, it has photoprotective properties that can help protect the skin from free-radicals caused by UV rays.